sybrew/the-seo-framework/readme.txt

 **The full changelog can be found [here](http://theseoframework.com/?cat=2).**

 == Upgrade Notice ==

+= 2.8.1 =
+In the 2.8.0 update WordPress 4.3 and PHP 5.2 support have been dropped for better code quality.

 = 2.8.0 =
 In the 2.8.0 update WordPress 4.3 and PHP 5.2 support have been dropped for better code quality.